Master of Arts Degree in Journalism

 On-Campus and Online Degree Overview

 Do you want to tell stories that make a real difference in the lives of others?
 Your career in journalism begins the moment you start taking classes in our M.A. in Journalism program which immerses students in the converging media of broadcast, print and Internet storytelling and is taught from a Christian worldview.
-As a student, you will gain an in-depth knowledge of story composition and reporting for broadcast, print and interactive media applications, and you will engage in numerous student projects designed to teach you how to get your work published and distributed through various media outlets, including our online news site, The Daily Runner.
+As a student, you will gain an in-depth knowledge of story composition and reporting for broadcast, print and interactive media applications, and you will engage in numerous student projects designed to teach you how to get your work published and distributed through various media outlets.

 M.A. in Journalism Highlights